danielkinguk/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

 ## Operator Network Assistance

-   Powered by Gen-AI, the operator network assistant functions as a virtual network engineer, providing a real-time recommendations, insights, and automated solutions.
+   Powered by Gen-AI, the operator network assistant functions as a virtual network engineer, providing real-time recommendations, insights, and automated solutions.
 These systems use NLP for interface interaction, deep learning for anomaly classification, and contextual understanding to enhance operator decision-making.